-31 March 2023 €m 31 March 2022 €m Net asset value Net asset value for the purpose of assets per share (total equity attributable to the owners of the company) (1) 1.197.1 1,190.7 Deferred tax liabilities (2) 80.2 75.9 Derivative financial instruments at fair value (3) (1.3) (0.3) Adjusted net asset value attributable to owners of the Company (4) 1,276.0 1,266.3
+31 March 2023 €m 31 March 2022 €m

+Net asset value

+Net asset value for the purpose of assets per share (total equity attributable to the owners

+of the company) (1) 1,197.1 1,190.7

+Deferred tax liabilities (2) 80.2 75.9

+Derivative financial instruments at fair value (3) (1.3) (0.3)

+Adjusted net asset value attributable to owners of the Company (4) 1,276.0 1,266.3

-- (1) Presents the net asset value for the purpose of assets per share (total equity attributable to the owners of the company) which has been extracted from the consolidated statement of financial position within the consolidated financial statements. - (2) resents the net deferred tax liabilities or assets which have been extracted from the consolidated statement of financial position within the consolidated financial statements relating to valuation movements, derivative financial instruments and LTIP valuation. - (3) Presents current derivative financial instrument assets which have been extracted from the consolidated statement of financial position within the consolidated financial statements.
+- (1) Presents the net asset value for the purpose of assets per share (total equity attributable to the owners of the company) which has been extracted from the consolidated statement of financial position within the consolidated financial statements. - (2) resents the net deferred tax liabilities or assets which have been extracted from the consolidated statement of financial position within the consolidated financial statements relating to valuation movements, derivative financial instruments and LTIP valuation. - (3) Presents current derivative financial instrument assets which have been extracted from the consolidated statement of financial position within the consolidated financial statements. - (4) Presents the adjusted net asset value attributable to the owners of the Company as at year end.